-We do not have a sales, marketing or distribution infrastructure and have no experience in the sale, marketing or distribution of pharmaceutical products.
+We recently hired a Chief Commercial Officer and have taken initial steps towards planning for commercialization of our lead product candidate.
+However, we have not begun to establish a sales, marketing or distribution infrastructure and have limited experience in the sale, marketing or distribution of pharmaceutical products.
 To achieve commercial success for any approved product, we must either develop a sales and marketing organization or outsource these functions to third parties.
 We plan to use a combination of focused in-house sales and marketing capabilities and third-party collaboration, licensing and distribution arrangements to sell any of our products that receive marketing approval.